Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> In many ways, it's my favorite chapter of the series!
-It is
-jam-packed with Barks references, it has such a great cast of interesting characters, it ties up so many aspects of the series past and future, and it really moves at a lightning speed with several
+In many ways, it's my favorite chapter of the series!
+It is jam-packed with Barks references, it has such a great cast of interesting characters, it ties up so many aspects of the series past and future, and it really moves at a lightning speed with several